TIBCOSoftware/tci-flogo/samples/app-dev/Connectors/OnPremise/readme.md

 ## Description

-This sample demonstrates how flogo app using PostgreSQL Connection and Activities connect to PostgreSQL database running on-premise using flow tester.
+This sample demonstrates how to test flogo app having PostgreSQL on-premise connection using flow tester.

-## Prerequisites
+## Pre-requisites

-1. Ensure that PostgreSQL database must be install and running on on-premise system.
+1. Ensure that PostgreSQL DB is up and running on-premise.
-2. User must have Admin access to enable/disable the services through API.
+2. User must have Admin access to enable/disable services via TCI Platform API.
 3. Ensure that OAUTH Token is generated in order to use API.
 4. User must download the latest tibagent.
 5. Ensure that hybrid proxy must be enabled in your organization before (To enable the Hybrid proxy user just need to create agent in the current organization.
 This step should only perform when user see error message "Please enable hybrid proxy first" while enabling/disabling the serivce through Platform API.)